microsoft/CCF/doc/developers/logging.rst

 These macros do several things:

-- Variable substition.
+- Variable substitution.
 The example above will produce a message of "x is currently 5".
 See `libfmt <https://fmt.dev/latest/>`_ for more details of the formatting syntax.
 - Declare the severity of the entry.
 CCF defines 5 levels (``trace``, ``debug``, ``info``, ``fail``, and ``fatal``), and production nodes will generally ignore entries below a specified severity
 - Prefix formatted metadata.
 The produced log line will include a timestamp and the name and line number where the line was produced
 - Write without an ECALL.
 The final write must be handled by the host, so writing directly from the enclave would require an expensive ECALL.
 Instead these macros will queue writes to a ringbuffer for the host to process, so diagnostic logging should not cause significant performance drops